adri326/5dchess-notation/README.md

 Because checks in 5D chess aren't as trivial as in traditional chess (sometimes requiring a specific move order between boards), the source square's coordinates should still be specified.

 Omission of super-physical coordinates is being considered.

+### Turn zero

+Turn zero boards have recently been introduced.
+They can be referenced with `T0`.